stephengold/Minie/README.md

 + [Paul Speed (aka "pspeed42")][pspeed], for creating the SimMath library
 + "oxplay2", for reporting a `PhysicsRigidBody` bug and helping me pin it down
 + "duncanj", for pull request #15
++ "qwq", for suggesting changes to how rigid-body contacts are managed and for authoring the `ConveyorDemo` application
 + [Nathan Vegdahl][vegdahl], for creating the Puppet model
 + Tobias Jung, for distributing [ProFont]
 + plus the creators of (and contributors to) the following software: